DEVILS (4-7-4) at MAPLE LEAFS (10-5-0)

 "The on-ice commitment, our level of work, has to go up.
 And we've stated that," he said.
 "And we've asked our players that the message is going to start to be delivered in a different manner.
 Simple as that; if we're not going to get the results that we're looking for, and it's not just about wins, it's about how we play, and our work ethic on our forecheck, our work ethic on our backcheck, our dogged determination around the puck, are all things that we believe have to go up."

 Toronto will attempt all that without its top two centers, Tyler Bozak and Bolland, each out with an injury.
 James van Riemsdyk will move to the middle, and Jerred Smithson was signed to help with faceoffs and penalty killing.

 The Maple Leafs also changed two defense pairs, according to TSN.
 Jake Gardiner moves to play with Cody Franson, with Mark Fraser possibly returning from a knee injury to skate with Paul Ranger.
 Morgan Rielly would be scratched.

 Jonathan Bernier will start in goal, with James Reimer likely to start Saturday at the Boston Bruins.

 Who's hot: Brodeur has won three of four and has allowed two goals over the past three. … Van Riemsdyk has 11 points in his past nine games.

-Injury report: Devils forward Travis Zajac (lower body) and defensemen Peter Harrold (elbow) and Anton Volchenkov (lower body) returned to play Thursday, but defenseman Eric Gelinas (lower body) was injured.
+Injury report: Devils forward Travis Zajac (lower body) and defensemen Peter Harrold (elbow) and Anton Volchenkov (lower body) returned to play Thursday.
 Forward Patrik Elias (back) was placed on injured reserve, joining forward Ryane Clowe (head) and defenseman Bryce Salvador (foot).
 Defenseman Jon Merrill (face) is out. … Bozak (hamstring) and Bolland (ankle) are out indefinitely.